jyw2000-jyw/EE308-AlphaSprint/README.md

 5. Main Functions: **The Mini Program can recommend the users favored project based on the searching history of them**
 6. Technical Points: **DNN(Deep Neural Network)**

 What I want to say: Recommendation system has always been a technical area that I have been interested in, so I took the opportunity to make improvements in this project.
-Through independent learning, I have referred to many professional documents and materials, but my limited ability can only achieve the current level.
+Through independent learning, I have referred to many professional documents and materials.
+But I can only achieve the current level due to my limited ability.
 I hope I can make more progress in the future!